Musical instruments in Zambia: gourd idiophones

 Doke (1931:367).

-IJzermans, Jan J. (2024) Amalimba.
-Music and related dance, text and ritual in a single area in Africa. https://amalimba.org/musical-instruments-gourd-idiophones/
+IJzermans, Jan J. (2025) Amalimba.
+Music and related dance, text & ritual in one African region. https://amalimba.org/musical-instruments-gourd-idiophones/